hack3rs.ca network-security

 ethical-use-and-defense-scope

-Run vulnerability scans only on systems you own or are authorized to assess.
-Scanners can generate load, trigger alerts, and sometimes disrupt unstable services if not scheduled and scoped properly.
+Scan only systems you own or are explicitly authorized to assess.
+Vulnerability scanners generate network load, trigger security alerts, and can sometimes disrupt fragile services — scope and timing both require coordination with owners.

-Use scanning to support remediation and risk reduction, not to create fear-driven ticket volume.
-Good vulnerability management is collaborative and context-aware, especially in mixed production and legacy environments.
+Use scanning to drive remediation and measurable risk reduction, not to generate ticket volume or justify headcount.
+Good vulnerability management is collaborative, especially in environments with mixed production and legacy systems.

 tool-history-origin-and-purpose